dherault/serverless-offline/README.md

 ### Roadmap

-Feel free to discuss or submit any improvment you think about, listed or not.
+Feel free to discuss or submit any improvement you can think of, listed or not.
 - Support for other runtimes
 - Test suite